 Careful design of digital therapeutics can pay off, as this health coach has been shown to help users lose weight, which is an important component of diabetes prevention.
 Each kilogram of weight loss in an obese individual with prediabetes is linked to a 16% reduction in type 2 diabetes risk.

-The Need for Digital Therapeutics: Chronic Disease Burden
+The Need for Digital Therapeutics: The Chronic Disease Burden

 Chronic and mental health conditions cost a lot.
 They account for 86 cents out of every dollar spent on healthcare in the U.S. That is $2.3 trillion each year before even mentioning costs of lost productivity from absenteeism, presenteeism, and early mortality.